 Cheers mate! about 7 years ago

 You have to get out to an Aboriginal settlement and see what Australia is doing with Satellite connections to educate the indigenous population.
 The North of South Aust. or out of Alice, Hermansburg, beautiful scenery and nice people.
-Have fun! over 1 year ago
+Have fun! almost 2 years ago

 You'll obviously be flying in and out of a major hub (Sydney, Melbourne, Brisbane, Perth) - so plan on spending a few days around here and see if you can visit a school.

 Ensure there is ample time to contact the schools and organise the visits, for obvious child protection reasons, you cant just walk into a school for a visit.

 Depending on how long you are travelling for, I would stick to either west or east - and not try to cover too much ground.
 As above, Australia is a HUGE country and extremely diverse.
-You are not going to see every major attraction in one visit. over 1 year ago
+You are not going to see every major attraction in one visit. almost 2 years ago